Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Cephalgic Ketonal 2.0 IM, Xefocam 8 mg),

-in the absence - analgin 50% -2.0, diphenhydramine 1% -1.0 in / m, with unstable hemodynamics MgSO 5.0 in / by 10.0 physical. solution -0.9% - NaCL
+in the absence - analgin 50% -2.0, diphenhydramine 1% -1.0 IM, with unstable hemodynamics MgSO 5.0 IM per 10.0 physical. solution -0.9%- NaCL

-In / m - 100 mg 1-2 times a day.
-In / in, drip - 100-200 mg in 100-500 ml of 0.9% NaCl solution.
-Lysine salt of ketoprofen: solution for injections: i / m or i / v 160 mg (2 ml) 1-3 times a day,
+IM - 100 mg 1-2 times a day.
+IV, drip - 100-200 mg in 100-500 ml of 0.9% NaCl solution.
+Ketoprofen lysine salt: solution for injection: IM or IV 160 mg (2 ml) 1-3 times a day,

 Hyperthermia Paracetamol 500-1000 mg orally

-Infectious toxic shock Prednisolone 60-90 mg intravenously, or Dexamethasone 8-12 mg intravenously per 10.0 ml 0.9% NaCL solution.
+Infectious-toxic shock Prednisolone 60-90 mg IV, or Dexamethasone 8-12 mg IV in 10.0 ml 0.9% NaCL solution.

 Infusion therapy: 0.9% NaCL solution.

-Treatment (hospital)
+Treatment (inpatient)

-STATIONARY TREATMENT
+INPATIENT TREATMENT

 Treatment tactics:

-Drug-free treatment
+Non-drug treatment

-Diet - individual, depending on the severity, form and concomitant pathology.
+Diet - individual depending on the severity, form and concomitant pathology.

 Enteral nutrition in the absence of consciousness - nutritional therapy.